chriskrycho/v5.chriskrycho.com/site/journal/2025/Lowercase Your Namespaces.md

 }
 ```

 Rust has the same restriction that a module is a kind of value, so it could not be `mod Foo` and `use Foo::Foo`.
 The details are different in some ways from JavaScript, but it comes out to the same thing.
 But it doesn’t matter, because modules are always lowercase in Rust: `foo`, not `Foo`.
-So you can
+So you can import `Foo` and still use `foo` and there is no naming conflict.

-Modules are just values—frozen values, but value.
-So… why not use the Rust idiom?
+Modules in JavaScript are just values—frozen values, but ultimately values like ang othet.
+So… why not use the Rust idiom in naming them?
 From the opening example:

 ```ts
 import Foo, * as foo from './foo.js';